jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

   the following members:
     * "publicKeyAlgorithm" -- a string representing the algorithm for the public key
     * "publicKey" -- a string representation of the public key
-* "subjectKeyIdentifier" -- a string, typically Base64-encoded, representing the unique identifier for the public key ([@!RFC6487, section 4.8.2])
+* "subjectKeyIdentifier" -- a string, typically Base64-encoded, representing the unique identifier for the subject's public key ([@!RFC6487, section 4.8.2])
 * "ips" -- an array of strings, each representing an IPv4 or IPv6 CIDR address block with the "<CIDR prefix>/<CIDR length>" format ([@!RFC6487, section 4.8.10])
 * "autnums" -- an array of unsigned 32-bit integers, each representing an autonomous system number